Teenager arrested as boy, 14, dies after stabbing in Manchester | ITV News

+Teen, 14, dies in fatal stabbing in Manchester as police arrest 14-year-old on suspicion of murder

-A 14-year-old boy has died after he was stabbed in North Manchester on Friday with another 14-year-old boy arrested on suspicion of murder, Greater Manchester Police have said.
+A 14-year-old boy has died after he was stabbed in Manchester on Friday, with another 14-year-old boy arrested on suspicion of murder, Greater Manchester Police have said.

 Police were called to the incident at around 6.05pm on Tavistock Square in Harpurhey.